pagkly/Zed/Investopedia3/Understanding Undue Influence.md

 Understanding Undue Influence
 ## What Is Undue Influence?

 Undue influence occurs when an individual is able to persuade another's decisions due to the relationship between the two parties.
-Often, one of the parties is in a position of power over the other due to elevated [status](https://www.investopedia.com/terms/s/status-symbol.asp), higher education, or emotional ties.
+Often, one of the parties is in a position of power over the other due to elevated [[status]](https://www.investopedia.com/terms/s/status-symbol.asp), higher education, or emotional ties.
 The more powerful individual uses this advantage to coerce the other individual into making decisions that might not be in their long-term best interest.

 In exerting undue influence, the influencing individual is often able to take advantage of the weaker party.
-In contract law, a party claiming to be the victim of undue influence may be able to [void the terms of the agreement](https://www.investopedia.com/terms/v/void-contract.asp).
+In contract law, a party claiming to be the victim of undue influence may be able to [[void the terms of the agreement]](https://www.investopedia.com/terms/v/void-contract.asp).

 ### Key Takeaways